-The written approval of affected persons will not be necessary in respect of items 21A.2.1.1 and 21A.2.1.4.
-21A.2.1.2.
+The written approval of affected persons will not be necessary in respect of items 21A.2.1.1 to 21A.2.1.4.
 Notice of applications need not be served on affected persons and the application need not be notified.